Ultimate Guide to Party Venue Rental Costs (2026): How Much Does a Venue Cost for a Party?

 Frequently Asked Questions

-Is $12,200 typical for a wedding venue? ▾
+Is $13,200 typical for a wedding venue in 2026? ▾

 What’s included in a typical venue rental? ▾

-What’s the difference between flat fee and per-person pricing? ▾
+What’s the difference between flat-fee and per-person pricing? ▾

 How far in advance should I book a venue? ▾